-4.2.5.1 Crossings where great crested newts may be present
+4.2.6.1 Crossings where great crested newts may be present

 Waterbodies with potential to support breeding populations of great crested newts were identified within 250 m from aerial imagery and OS maps.
 No Habitat Suitability Index (HSI's) have been undertaken of these water bodies.
 An HSI is a numerical index (between 0 and 1) which was developed as a means of evaluating quality and quantity of habitat for great crested newts.
 All sections of the scheme that take place in terrestrial habitat that is considered to have some potential to support great crested newts are show in a map in Appendix B and Anglia Level Crossing Ecology Constraints Report: Suffolk (Mott MacDonald, 2017).
+Locations where preconstruction checks are required have been identified in Table 1 at 4.1.